makeabilitylab/physcomp/arduino/led-blink.md

 **Note:** On my Windows machine, I use a [dark theme](https://create.arduino.cc/projecthub/konradhtc/one-dark-arduino-modern-dark-theme-for-arduino-ide-2fca81) for the Arduino IDE.
 {: .fs-1 }

-Here's an illustrative animation of what's happening in your circuit when the Arduino drives Pin 3 `HIGH`:
+Here's an illustrative animation of what's happening in your circuit when the Arduino drives Pin 3 `HIGH`—hopefully, this matches your conceptual understanding as well:

 ![Animation showing the LED on Pin 3 turning on)](assets/movies/Arduino_LEDTurnOn_Pin3ArduinoPluggedIn-Cropped.gif)